 May the smorgasbord be with you.

-jonnytest almost 4 years ago
+jonnytest about 4 years ago

 Machu Picchu was already old when the Incas found it.
 The oldest stonework of megaliths, fitted without room for so much as a hair between them, was done with a lost technology that far predates the crude Incan stones.
 The indigenous people there even say that “the gods” built it.
 Conservative archaeologists really have their heads up their butts on this one, and should go back to school for a few civil engineering courses.